p3zo/rhythmic-relationships/README.md

 ### Load the dataset

 Torch `Dataset` classes are provided for both unconditional and conditional use-cases.
-Each class allows for flexibility between three types of representations:
+Each class allows for flexibility between several representations:

 1. `roll`: a [piano roll](https://en.wikipedia.org/wiki/Piano_roll#In_digital_audio_workstations) matrix
-2. `pattern`: a vector of monophonic onset times
+2. `hits`: a binary vector of onsets. `0` is a silence and `1` is an onset.
+3. `pattern`: a ternary vector of onsets and offsets. `0` is a silence, `1` is an onset, and `2` is a continuation of a previous onset.
-3. `descriptor`: a vector of rhythmic descriptors computed using [rhythmtoolbox](https://github.com/danielgomezmarin/rhythmtoolbox)
+4. `descriptors`: a vector of rhythmic descriptors computed using [rhythmtoolbox](https://github.com/danielgomezmarin/rhythmtoolbox)

 A dataset of segment pairs can be loaded via `PairDataset`.
 An example of loading an (X, y) dataset of `Bass` rolls